 There are many ways to mitigate involuntary muscle contractions.
 Let’s show you some of the easiest and most practical ways.

-This is one of the most common ways of treating a cramp.
-This is all thanks to how easy it is to do and, above all, its great benefits.
+This is one of the most common ways to treat a cramp.
+It’s easy to do and, above all, it provides great benefits.

 - To do this, it’s first necessary to get into a comfortable position, depending on where the contracted muscle is.

-- Exercise moderate force with one hand while massaging in the form of circles.
+- Exercise moderate force with one hand while massaging in a circular motion.
 This will promote blood circulation to the muscle so that it returns to a normal state.

 This is also a great alternative for combatting cramps, especially when they last a long time.

-- Take a warm shower: The heat of the water on the body will be responsible for gradually dissipating the involuntary contraction.
-Hot water combined with steam can be very effective.
+- Take a warm shower: Hot water combined with steam can be very effective.
+The heat of the water on the body will gradually dissipate the involuntary contraction.

-- Hot water compresses: Soaking a compress with hot water and applying it directly to the affected area will improve the state of the muscle.
+- Apply hot-water compresses: Soaking a compress with hot water and applying it directly to the affected area will improve the state of the muscle.
 If you don’t have a towel, you can use a rag or a cloth.

-Since one of the main causes of cramping is dehydration, a good alternative comes straight to mind: drink more water!
+Since one of the main causes of cramping is dehydration, a good alternative is drinking more water.

 This solution not only treats cramps but also prevents them.

 However, it’s necessary to know whether the muscle contraction occurred during a physical activity.
-If this is the case, then the cramp is directly related to body dehydration.
+If this is the case, then the cramp directly relates to body dehydration.

 It’s important to know that it’s very common to suffer from cramps.
 Regardless of the discomfort muscle contractions cause in the body, they only last for 10 minutes at most.

-If this isn’t the case ,then it’s advisable to visit your doctor in order to evaluate the affected muscles.
+However, if this isn’t the case, then it’s advisable to visit your doctor in order to evaluate the affected muscles.